-Students are required to complete the Principles of Scientific Teaching course (BIO 7113) during their second year in the program, normally in the spring.
-Doctoral students not supported by their Dissertaton Advisor/PI may be required to serve as a teaching assistant for up to two courses/semester to compensate for receipt of stipend or tuition funding from the Department of Biology.
-Normally, the Dissertatoin Advisor/PI will be expected to provide funds for the student's stipend, tuition and fees, and reimbursement of health insurance.
+Students are required to complete the Principles of Scientific Teaching course (NDRB 7113) during their second year in the program, normally in the spring.
+Doctoral students not supported by their Dissertation Advisor/PI may be required to serve as a graduate teaching assistant (GTA) for up to two courses/semester to receive their assistantship (\$31,000), and support for tuition/fees and health insurance.
+Normally, the Dissertation Advisor/PI will be expected to provide funds for the student's GRA, tuition and fees, and support of health insurance.